 Tulare County's current Economic Development Strategy focuses on the agricultural industry and pursuing grants.
 In rural areas, elimination of all barriers to economic development is the foundation for growth.
 This Plan addresses the following four potential barriers to Economic Development.

 Infrastructure

-In order for more development to occur, service levels for water to be expanded.
-Grant funding is needed to increase service levels.
+In order for more development to occur, water service levels to be expanded for which Grant funding will be required.

 Use Permits